rpyron/delim-SOM/README.md

 # delim-SOM
-Using multi-layer Kohonen Self-Organizing Maps ("SuperSOMs") to delimit species and produce integrative taxonomies
+Using multi-layer Kohonen Self-Organizing Maps ("SuperSOMs") to delimit species and produce integrative taxonomies using Unsupervised Machine Learning (UML).

 This repository expands the use of Kohonen maps as described in Pyron, R.A., O’Connell, K.A., Duncan, S.C., Burbrink, F.T. and Beamer, D.A., 2023.
 Speciation hypotheses from phylogeographic delimitation yield an integrative taxonomy for Seal Salamanders (Desmognathus monticola).
 Systematic Biology, 72(1), pp.179-197.